serokell/blog-posts/untyped-lambda-calculus/article.md

 # Untyped Lambda Calculus

 When talking about Haskell, the term "lambda calculus" often crops up.
-It is a theoretical framework used to define the meaning of "computation" in many functional languages.
+It is a theoretical framework used to define the meaning of computation in many functional languages.
 Understanding lambda calculus can be very helpful when talking about Haskell programs.
 It is also used extensively in programming language theory research and functional language design.